Sapphire Treatments To Know

 Some heat treatment procedures are relatively mild, involving temperatures of about 400 degrees Celsius for brief periods of time.
 These are commonly used on pink sapphires from the mines of Madagascar and may also be applied to Madagascar’s coveted padparadscha sapphires.

-Over the last couple of decades, high temperatures in excess of 1700 degrees Celsius has been applied to sapphires, which improve their clarity by dissolving silk as it improves color.
+Over the last couple of decades, high temperatures in excess of 1700 degrees Celsius has been applied to sapphires, which improves clarity by dissolving silk as it improves color.
 The results can be dramatic, transforming pale stones into ones with lively, saturated colors.
 Knowledgeable gemologists will be able to discern whether a sapphire has been subjected to this kind of extreme heating.

 While some consumers have learned to accept heat-treated stones, even without disclosure, connoisseurs prize those rare stones that show fine color and clarity without this enhancement.